 4. Locate, track, and recover stolen equipment

 The final key benefit of GPS tracking for construction is the layer of security it adds to equipment.
-Construction equipment is typically expensive and theft and losses are major risks that should be prevented.
-Unfortunately, theft of construction equipment and vehicles is rampant and continues to be a big problem for companies.
+Construction equipment is typically expensive, and theft and losses are significant risks that should be prevented.
+Unfortunately, construction equipment and vehicle theft are rampant and continue to be a big problem for companies.
 GPS tracking is foolproof asset protection that can help pinpoint the location of the stolen equipment.

-Today, many construction companies install GPS trackers in their vehicles and heavy equipment and then set alerts when they are moved outside a specified area or during off-work hours.
-This measure helps secure the equipment and vehicles, and contributes to keeping their insurance rates lower.
+Today, many construction companies install GPS trackers in their vehicles and heavy equipment and then set alerts when moving outside a specified area or during off-work hours.
+This measure helps secure the equipment and vehicles and contributes to keeping their insurance rates lower.

 Start realizing these profitable benefits of GPS tracking for construction

 As you can see, there are many benefits to using a GPS tracking solution in the construction industry.
-To summarize them, they include tracking real-time equipment positions, offering guidelines for truck drivers, saving time, and providing alerts in suspicious situations.
+They include tracking real-time equipment positions, offering guidelines for truck drivers, saving time, and providing alerts in suspicious situations.

-If you invest in construction asset tracking software, you will be able to record data such as service dates, when components need to be replaced, and any tool defects.
-Some GPS trackers can even monitor engine hours, mileage, and vibration levels, giving you a better indication of when it's time to service your equipment.
+If you invest in construction asset tracking software, you can record data such as service dates, when components need to be replaced, and any tool defects.
+Some GPS trackers can even monitor engine hours, mileage, and vibration levels, giving you a better indication of when to service your equipment.

-Spytec ensures that you can check the location of your vehicles and assets from anywhere with only a few taps or clicks.
-View tracker location data from almost any device and select from a number of subscription options.
+Spytec ensures you can check the location of your vehicles and assets from anywhere with only a few taps or clicks.
+View tracker location data from almost any device and select from several subscription options.